Menu

 OVERVIEW

-The Visiting Mexican Artists Program presents Norberto Fabian, son of master Oaxacan (Wa-ha-can) woodcarver Ventura Fabian, and Norberto’s wife, Blanca, in a series of presentations about their craft to diverse communities in the greater Boston metropolitan area.
+The Visiting Mexican Artists Program presents Norberto Fabian, son of master Oaxacan (Wa-ha-can) woodcarver Ventura Fabian, in a series of presentations about his craft to diverse communities in the greater Boston metropolitan area.

-Over a two to four week period in the fall, to coincide with Mexico’s Day of the Dead holiday, the artists visit schools, libraries, museums, and art centers to share the allure and vibrancy of Mexican artistic expression.
+Over a two to four week period in the fall, to coincide with Mexico’s Day of the Dead holiday, the artist visits schools, libraries, museums, and art centers to share the allure and vibrancy of Mexican artistic expression.

 The project addresses such themes as: